ProfessionalWiki/Network/README.md

         <td>true</td>
         <td>false</td>
         <td>
             Should the <a href="https://www.mediawiki.org/wiki/Help:Magic_words#DISPLAYTITLE">display title</a> rather than the page title be displayed as a node's label?
-            Overrides the value of the `$wgPageNetworkDefaultEnableDisplayTitle` configuration variable.
+	    Overrides the value of the <code>$wgPageNetworkDefaultEnableDisplayTitle</code> configuration variable.
         </td>
     </tr>
     <tr>